- the size of the unit and what the unit includes

 - Condominium corporation’s address for service of documents.

-This certificate confirms the condominium’s land boundaries were established in accordance with the Surveys Act.
+This certificate confirms the condominium’s land boundaries as per the Surveys Act.
 It will also identify whether there are neighbouring properties infringing on the boundaries of the condominium or whether the condominium is infringing on neighbouring properties.
-If any infringements exist, the certificate must confirm that appropriate easements have been granted.
+If any infringements exist, the certificate must confirm the granting of appropriate easements.

 This certificate confirms that the units shown in the condominium plan are the same as the ones existing on the property.
 It will also identify where there are any post-tension cables located on or within the building or property.